serverless/blog/posts/2017-09-27-designing-the-event-gateway.md

 Without watches, we would have to continuously scan ranges of keys in the database until we find new data, which is enormously expensive, slow, and hard to scale.

-### Language Choice
+## Language Choice

 We needed a language with mature production environment.
 We also needed a strong static type system which supported concurrency well and generated binaries that were simple to distribute.

-Go had it all - a rich standard library, a vast ecosystem (libraries, tools, write-ups) and an active community.
+Go had it all—a rich standard library, a vast ecosystem (libraries, tools, write-ups) and an active community.
 Building an open source project also meant that we needed to provide a seamless experience for potential contributors.
 In the infrastructure software space, Go seems to be one of the most popular language choices.

-As you can probably already tell, we built the Event Gatewway in Go.
+As you can probably already tell, we built the Event Gateway in Go.

-## What next?
+# What's next

 The Event Gateway is still in an early phase.
-We count on you, our community, to provide feedback and influence the project direction.
+We count on you, our community, to provide feedback and give us frank opinions on project direction.

 [The roadmap](https://github.com/serverless/event-gateway/projects/2) is publicly available.
-Feel free to [open an issue in the repo](https://github.com/serverless/event-gateway) or [join contributors’ Slack](https://join.slack.com/t/serverless-contrib/shared_invite/MjI5NzY1ODM2MTc3LTE1MDM0NDIyOTUtMDgxNTcxMTcxNg) and let us know what do you think!
+Feel free to [open an issue in the repo](https://github.com/serverless/event-gateway) or [join contributors’ Slack](https://join.slack.com/t/serverless-contrib/shared_invite/MjI5NzY1ODM2MTc3LTE1MDM0NDIyOTUtMDgxNTcxMTcxNg) and let us know what you think!

 *This is the first blog post of a series on Event Gateway architecture.
 In the future blog posts I will focus more on internal architecture, cluster architecture and deployments strategies.*